Here is an eclectic selection of jazz musicians born in April, prepared by Louise Levy and Phillip Cant..

 “Don’t threaten me with love, baby.
 Let’s just go walking in the rain.
 If I’m going to sing like someone else, then I don’t need to sing at all.
 Sometimes it’s worse to win a fight than to lose.”

-American jazz musician and singer-songwriter with a career spanning nearly thirty years.
+Billie Holiday was an American jazz musician and singer-songwriter with a career spanning nearly thirty years.
 Nicknamed “Lady Day” by her friend and music partner Lester Young, Holiday had a seminal influence on jazz music and pop singing.
 Her vocal style, strongly inspired by jazz instrumentalists, pioneered a new way of manipulating phrasing and tempo.
 Holiday was known for her vocal delivery and improvisation skills, which made up for her limited range and lack of formal music education.
 While there were other jazz singers with equal talent, Billie Holiday had a voice that captured the attention of her audience.

-Carmen Mercedes McRae
+Carmen McRae

 April 8, 1922 – November 10, 1994

-“Blues is to jazz what yeast is to bread–without it, it’s flat.”
+“Blues is to jazz what yeast is to bread – without it, it’s flat.”

 Carmen Mercedes McRae was an American jazz singer.
 She is considered one of the most influential jazz vocalists of the 20th century and is remembered for her behind-the-beat phrasing and ironic interpretation of lyrics.
 McRae was inspired by Billie Holiday, but she established her own voice.
 She recorded over sixty albums and performed worldwide.